 INHSU is dedicated to promoting comprehensive and responsive health services and policies for people who use drugs around the world.
 INHSU is committed to ensuring our conference provides and facilitates appropriate care for all delegates who may have special healthcare needs, especially those people who use or have used drugs, or who are living with HIV or viral hepatitis.

-- All conference delegates should arrange their own health and travel insurance in advance of their trip to Glasgow and should ensure that they carry it with them whilst at the conference
+All conference delegates should arrange their own health and travel insurance in advance of their trip to Geneva and should ensure that they carry it with them whilst at the conference.

-- All conference delegates who are undergoing any kind of medical treatment should bring their own medication in sufficient quantities to cover their treatment for the duration of their stay in Glasgow
+All conference delegates who are undergoing any kind of medical treatment should bring their own medication in sufficient quantities to cover their treatment for the duration of their stay in Geneva.

 When Carrying Medication Abroad